l-doucette/l-doucette.github.io/README.md

 (Ongoing at Dalhousie University (Fourth Year), GPA: 4.25)<br>
 ### Coding Portfolio
 Example 1:<br><br>
-The following code was used for data visualisation, the graphs for which were used in a research paper in Attention.<br>
-The legendless graphs were by request.
+The following code was used for data visualisation, the graphs for which were used in a research paper in Attention.
+The legendless graphs were by instructor request.
 ~~~python
 import matplotlib.pyplot as plt
 import numpy as np